 What it is

 For anyone who runs a physical space: a cafe, a shop, a library, a gym, a church, an office.
 Designing for lingering means making it easy and welcome for people to stay past their transaction: real seating that faces other seating, a human at the counter instead of a kiosk, a bulletin board, a communal table, hours that regulars can build a routine around.
 The opposite design is everywhere and well documented: seating engineered to be uncomfortable, QR menus, table-turnover optimization, self-checkout by default.
-Both designs work as intended.
+Both designs work exactly as intended.
 Only one of them produces a community.

 Why it matters

 Spaces decide behavior before any person makes a choice.
 Third places aren't born, they're built, and the difference between a room where strangers become regulars and a room where they never speak comes down to details the owner controls: whether there's a human to learn your name, whether the chairs invite a second cup, whether two regulars can physically end up next to each other.
-Every one of those details either stores social potential energy or drains it.
-There's a business case too.
-A shop full of regulars survives slow seasons that transaction-optimized spaces don't, because people defend the places that feel like theirs.
-But the deeper case is civic: whoever designs the room decides how much community can happen in it.
+Every one of those details either stores social potential energy or quietly drains it.

 What to practice